seachel/purl-2/README.md

 - *K*
 Here we will go with the third option, but all seem equally valid according to the CYC standard which says * represents "repeat instructions following the single asterisk as directed".

 This work builds on a project I completed in a compiler's course in the winter of 2014 during my undergraduate degree.
+The goal of that project was to compile a language for knitting patterns that included pattern modules to the expanded standard notation, with some basic correctness checking.
 The final report for that project can be found [here](https://128.84.21.199/abs/1606.08708?context=cs.PL).

 ## Description: